Team997Coders/BB2018BallFindingVision/readme.md

-# Java sample vision system
+# Bunny Bot 2018 sample vision system

-This is the WPILib sample build system for building Java based vision targeting for running on systems other than the roboRIO.
-This currently supports the following platforms
+This is a sample project based on the [WPILib sample build system](https://github.com/wpilibsuite/VisionBuildSamples) for building Java based vision targeting for running on systems other than the roboRIO.
+This currently supports the following target platforms with a Windows development environment:

 * Windows
 * Raspberry Pi running Raspbian
 * Generic Armhf devices (such as the BeagleBone Black or the Jetson)

-It has been designed to be easy to setup and use, and only needs a few minor settings to pick which system you want to be ran on.
-It has samples for interfacing with NetworkTables and CsCore from any device, along with performing OpenCV operations.

 ## Choosing which system to build for
 As there is no way to autodetect which system you want to build for, such as building for a Raspberry Pi on a windows desktop, you have to manually select which system you want to build for.